15 Surprising Uses for Eggshells

 1. Eat Your Eggshells

-If you’re anything like me, then you probably don’t enjoy it that much when you crunch down on a small unexpected eggshell while you’re eating a hearty breakfast.
+If you’re anything like me, you probably don’t enjoy it that much when you crunch down on a small, unexpected eggshell while you’re eating a hearty breakfast.
 Yuck!
-But as it turns out, eating the entire egg does have several health benefits that you may want to know about.
-Besides providing you with more than enough calcium for the day, eggshells also improve bone density and also help to remineralize your teeth.
+But eating the entire egg does have several health benefits that you may want to know about.
+Besides providing enough calcium for the day, eggshells improve bone density and help remineralize your teeth.

 It’s even speculated that they can be taken by people who often suffer from inflammation and joint pain.
-The best way to eat your eggshells is by crunching them up into a fine powder and adding it to smoothies, juices, soups, or stews.
+The best way to eat eggshells is to crunch or grind them into a fine powder using a pestle and add them to smoothies, juices, soups, or stews.
 Just remember to wash them first.

 2. Create an Eggshell Facemask

-It may surprise you, but you most-certainly can nourish your facial skin by using an eggshell.
-You will need to crush the shell into a fine powder.
-Next, take an egg white and whisk it for a while and then add it to the eggshell.
+It may surprise you, but you can undoubtedly nourish your facial skin by using an eggshell.
+You will need to crush the shell into a fine powder, again, using a pestle.
+Next, whisk an egg white for a while, then add it to the eggshell.
 Spread the mixture over your face and wait for it to dry.
-Once it does, wash it off with cool water and experience younger looking skin.
+Once it does, wash it off with cool water and experience younger-looking skin.

 3. Eggshell Powdered Toothpaste

-There are hundreds of different ingredients that you can use to make your own natural toothpaste, but eggshells will also do the trick to keep your teeth looking good.
-This homemade powdered toothpaste will save you money too.
+There are hundreds of different ingredients that you can use to make natural homemade toothpaste, but eggshells will also do the trick to keep your teeth looking good.
+This homemade powdered toothpaste will save you money and is a great way to use eggshells.

 4. Whiten Your Laundry

-For those of you who want to try something other than bleach to whiten your clothing, check this one out.
-By adding egg shells and a few lemon slices into an old sock that’s then tied at the end, you’ll have a cheap and effective (and natural) way to keep your socks and undies white.
+For those who want to try something other than bleach to whiten your clothing, check this out.
+Adding egg shells and a few lemon slices into an old sock tied at the end will give you a cheap and effective (and natural) way to keep your socks and undies white.
+Using eggshells as a laundry whitener makes sense since you have the eggshells already.

 5. Combine with Apple Cider Vinegar

-The next time you’re having to deal with acid reflux or a minor skin irritation, give this next one a try for quick relief.
-Simply add a few dried egg shells in with some apple cider vinegar (with the mother).
-It can be taken orally, or applied directly to the irritated skin.
+The next time you deal with acid reflux or minor skin irritation, try this one for quick relief.
+Add a few dried egg shells with apple cider vinegar (with the mother).
+It can be taken orally or applied directly to the irritated skin.

 6. Add Eggshells to Your Bone Broth or Stock Pot

-Wanting to make dinner even more healthy for your family?
-By throwing several eggshells into your pot of bone broth or stockpot, you’ll be adding several different minerals to your meal besides calcium, including traces of zinc, iron, magnesium, fluoride, phosphorus, and selenium.
-Unless you added them as a powder, but sure to screen them out before serving.
+Want to make dinner even more healthy for your family?
+By throwing several eggshells into your pot of bone broth or stockpot, you’ll add several minerals besides calcium, including traces of zinc, iron, magnesium, fluoride, phosphorus, and selenium.
+Some people view this as a calcium supplement.
+Unless you added them as a powder, ensure to screen them before serving.
 You can make an eggshell powder using a Magic Bullet or by placing the shells in a bag and using a rolling pin to make them even smaller.

 7. Gets Rid of Bitter Tasting Coffee

 For all my coffee-drinking readers out there, pay close attention.
-Instead of having to throw out that disgustingly bitter pot of coffee that sat far too long on the burner, try adding eggshells to lessen the acidity.
-One single eggshell that’s ground up into a fine powder is enough to handle 4 cups of bitter coffee.
+Instead of throwing out that disgustingly bitter pot of coffee that sat far too long on the burner, try adding eggshells to lessen the acidity.
+One eggshell ground into a fine powder is enough to handle 4 cups of bitter coffee.

 8. Scrub Your Stubbornly-dirty Pots and Pans

-Eggshells happen to be a great abrasive to help you get all the gunk and stickiness out of your dishes when you’re cleaning them by hand.
-Just break an eggshell into smaller pieces and add them to your soap and hot water.
+Eggshells are an excellent abrasive to help you clean pots and get all the gunk and stickiness out of your dishes when you’re cleaning them by hand.
+Add crushed eggshells and smaller pieces to your soap and hot water to get the job done.

 9. Feed Your Chickens

-If you want to continue to enjoy eating healthier eggs from your chickens, don’t feel uncomfortable about throwing their eggs right back at them alongside their feed.
-When hens are busy laying eggs, that’s when they need extra calcium in their diet, which eggshells certainly have.
+If you want to continue to enjoy eating healthier eggs from your chickens, don’t feel uncomfortable about throwing their eggs back at them alongside their feed in a regular feeder.
+When hens are busy laying eggs, they need extra calcium in their diet, which eggshells certainly have.

-Go ahead and crush the dried-out shells and place them scattered out on a baking sheet.
-Have your oven set to 275 and bake them for roughly 10 minutes.
-Then, continue to crush once more and then feed it to your hens in small amounts.
+Go ahead and crush the dried-out shells and scatter them on a baking sheet.
+Set your oven to (275°) = (135°C) and bake them for roughly 10 minutes.
+Then, continue to crush once more and feed the shells to your hens in small amounts.

 10. Sprinkle in With Your Bird Feed

-The wild birds in your backyard can also benefit from eggshells, especially during the spring when they’re laying eggs.
-Follow the steps that are mentioned above and then add it to their usual bird feed.
+Eggshells can also benefit the wild birds in your backyard, especially during the spring when they’re laying eggs.
+Follow the above-mentioned steps and add them to their usual bird feed in your yard bird feeder.

 11. Start Seedlings Indoors

-You can start your seedlings a few weeks earlier by planting them in eggshell pots.
-Fill about half of each eggshell with dirt, plant your seeds, and then place them back in the original egg carton.
-Once they are ready to be transplanted, place the plant along with the egg into the ground.
+You can start your seedlings by planting them in eggshell pots a few weeks earlier.
+Fill about half of each eggshell with dirt, plant your seeds, and place them back in the original egg carton.
+Once ready to be transplanted, place the plant and the egg into the ground.
 The eggshell will eventually break, providing calcium and other nutrients for your new plants.

 12. Fertilize Your Garden

 It may come as a surprise, but your garden could also benefit from what you had for breakfast this morning.
-Go ahead and save your eggshells and allow them to dry out in a sealed container over a period of time.
-Mash them into tiny pieces, and then once springtime rolls around, sprinkle them into your garden’s soil.
-They’ll provide your garden with a couple of benefits, including less soil acidity, while adding more calcium carbonate.
+Go ahead and save your eggshells and allow them to dry out in a sealed container over time.
+Mash them into tiny pieces, then sprinkle them into your garden’s soil once springtime rolls around.
+They’ll benefit your garden, including less soil acidity while adding more calcium carbonate.

 13. Deter Pests in Your Garden

-Not only are broken-up eggshells a great fertilizer and mulch for your garden plants, they can also work as a pest repellant too.
-All you need to do is break your eggshells up into tiny pieces and scatter them all around your plants.
+Broken-up eggshells are an excellent fertilizer and mulch for your garden plants, and they can also work as a pest repellant.
+All you need to do is break your eggshells into tiny pieces and scatter them around your plants.
 This brilliant tactic will keep snails, slugs, and even deer from munching on what you’ve worked so hard to grow.
 Here are other natural ways that you can deter pests in your garden.

 14. Nourish Tomato Plants